-- Do not drive or use other mechanical equipment if you are taking narcotic pain medicines.
+- DO NOT drive or use other heavy machines if you are taking narcotic pain medicines.
 These medicines may make you drowsy and slow your reaction time.

-- Try getting up and moving around if you are having some pain in your belly.
+- Try getting up and moving around if you are having pain in your belly.

 Press a pillow over your incision when you need to cough or sneeze.
-Ask your doctor when you should begin taking the medicines you stopped taking before surgery.
+This helps ease pain.

-- It is okay if the Steri-Strips get wet.
-But do not soak or scrub them or let the shower water run directly on them.
+- It is OK if the tapes get wet.
+DO NOT soak or scrub them.